udacity/nd0821-c2-build-model-workflow-starter/README.md

 ```

 ### Get API key for Weights and Biases
-Let's make sure we are logged in to Weights & Biases.
 Get your API key from W&B by going to
 [https://wandb.ai/authorize](https://wandb.ai/authorize) and click on the + icon (copy to clipboard),
 then paste your key into this command:

 ```bash